 Conclusion

-In summary, onion skinning has been proven a vital editing technique to ensure smooth transition ever since it evolved from traditional layering.
-Hence, this guide has covered in-depth details on it, from basics to benefits, transformation, popular software, and enabling onion layering through dedicated tools.
-However, if you need to just focus on achieving a smooth transition, you should offload the rendering headache to Fox Renderfarm and get quality results.
+In summary, onion skinning in animation has been proven a vital editing technique to ensure smooth transition ever since it evolved from traditional layering.
+Hence, this guide has covered in-depth details on onion skinning, from basics to benefits, transformation, popular software, and enabling onion layering through dedicated tools.